An Anecdotal Account of Working Remotely for the Non-Remote Personality

 WOW!
 Where to begin on this one?
 I’ll cut right to the chase…we have three dogs at home.
 These fur babies are well behaved, but they’re used to waiting for us to get home from work before the licking, jumping and playing begins.
 For anyone with a beloved pet, I’m sure you get the picture.
 These days when I “head to work,” I’m greeted by The Three Musketeers, tails wagging, with big smiles, saying, “It’s playtime!”
 It makes for a most interesting commute.

-Then there are the delivery folks, the morning dishes in the sink, the lightbulb in the upstairs bath, the activity outside the window, the refrigerator calling out… YIKES!!
+Then there are the delivery folks, the morning dishes in the sink, the lightbulb in the upstairs bathroom that needs changing, the activity outside the window, the refrigerator calling out… YIKES!!

 These Tips Worked for Me:

-- Break up your work – Take occasional breaks just as you would in the office.
+1. Break up your work—take occasional breaks just as you would in the office.

-- Get out of bed and get ready for work just like you would if going in to the office.
+3. Get out of bed and get ready for work just like you would if you were going to the office.

-- Leave the house occasionally.
-Not so easy with the current COVID-19 protocols, but even sitting outside to eat lunch provides a nice break and allows you to refresh.
+4. Leave the house occasionally.
+It wasn’t so easy with the COVID-19 protocols, but even sitting outside to eat lunch provides a nice break and allows you to refresh.

-- Work only in your “office,” whether it’s a home office, a dedicated table, or in my case the dining room table.
+5. Work only in your “office,” whether it’s a home office, a dedicated table or, as in my case, the dining room table.

 These are the three big ones for me.
 They certainly aren’t all of the challenges for office-centric people like me.
-But, by utilizing these tips, I can work from a home office effectively and less painfully until I’m able to return to my office at DocuSend.
+But, by utilizing these tips, I can work from a home office effectively and less painfully.